obada-foundation/obada.github.io/index.md

 ### LEGAL
 * There is no offer for investment here.
-OBADA is not an investment.
+OBADA DAO membership is not an investment.
-* At this time there are no plans to offer the native utility token to the general public or on any public token exchange.
+* A decentralzied ledger keeping track of "system credits" is necessary to coordinate the activity and system functions between nodes operated by the DAO members.
+While this ledger could be described in terms of a utility token, at this time there are no plans to offer any native token to the general public nor on any public token exchange.
-* At this time, OBADA is a permissioned industry-led project targetted at the asset disposition sector.
-* As of May 2022, the OBADA DAO has 23 members.
-We will be opening up additional 77 seats (for a total of 100) later this year.
-For those interested in joining the waitlist please contact us at bizops @ obada.io.
+* Contact us at bizops @ obada.io.